-All of the Company's financial assets are traded in active markets and are based on quoted prices or dealer price quotations therefore in 2017 this financial assets are classified as Level 1 except MUS\$371 classified as Level 2.
-In 2016 all financial assets were classified as Level 1.
+All of the Company's financial assets are traded in active markets and are based on quoted prices or dealer price quotations therefore in 2018 this financial assets are classified as Level 1 except MUS\$328 classified as Level 2.
+In 2017 all financial assets are classified as Level 1 except MUS\$371 classified as Level 2.